w3c/wot-architecture/terminology.md

 ## TD Repository
 A directory service for TDs that provides a Web interface to register TDs (see [draft-ietf-core-resource-directory](https://tools.ietf.org/html/draft-ietf-core-resource-directory)) and look them up (e.g., using SPARQL queries).

+---

+Maybe a new sub-section for technical terms that are not defined by us?

 ## CoAP
 Acronym for Constrained Application Protocol [RFC7252]